Our pillars

 Our goals

-• Build on the existing foundation of Board Governance over Group ESG strategy and focus.
+Build on the existing foundation of Board governance over Group ESG strategy.

 Our future

-• We remain dedicated to good governance that demonstrates our commitment to human rights, ethics and the prevention of bribery and corruption.
+Demonstrate our commitment to human rights, ethics and the prevention of bribery and corruption through good governance practices.

-• We will continue to do business in a manner that protects the human rights of all stakeholders.
+Continue to do business in a manner that is grounded on good ethical practices and protects the human rights of all stakeholders.

-• We are advancing the maturity of the organisation in terms of responding to the risks and opportunities of climate change.
+Maintain the maturity of the organisation in terms of responding to the risks and opportunities posed by climate change.

 Material Matters